 - Average session duration and so on

-You can find the bounce rate every individual page on your site by going to the above location in Google Analytics which is a great way to work on reducing bounce rates for your most popular posts.
+You can find the bounce session rate every individual page on your site by going to the above location in Google Analytics which is a great way to work on reducing them for your most popular posts.

-If you want to see the bounce rate for a different time period, you can also change the date range from the top right-hand corner.
-That’s it, that’s how you can find your website’s bounce rate or individual page bounce rate.
+If you want to see the bounce session rate for a different time period, you can also change the date range from the top right-hand corner.

 Quick tip: Install MonsterInsights plugin as it’s a free plugin (and the most popular Google Analytics plugin for WordPress).
-You just need to install, connect with your Google analytics account and the plugin starts showing your traffic data along with bounce rates within your WordPress dashboard.
+You just need to install, connect with your Google analytics account and the plugin starts showing your traffic data within your WordPress dashboard.

 What’s considered a good bounce rate on a website?

-As you can see above, the bounce rates by industry vary depending upon the type of blog you’re running.
+As you can see above, they vary from industry to industry depending upon the type of blog you’re running.

-More importantly, Neil Patel also created an infographic that shows the average bounce rate according to industry.
+More importantly, Neil Patel also created an infographic that shows the average rate of bounces according to industry.
 Have a look.

-As you can see above bounce rate by industry varies from 10 to 90%.
+As you can see above it varies from 10 to 90%.

-Simple landing pages (with just one call to action such as “add to cart”) usually have the highest bounce rates of 90% whereas portals such as MSN, Yahoo groups, services sites or FAQ sites like Quora have low bounce rates around 10 to 30%.
+Simple landing pages (with just one call to action such as “add to cart”) usually have the highest bounces of 90% whereas portals such as MSN, Yahoo groups, services sites or FAQ sites like Quora have low bounces around 10 to 30%.

-So where does your bounce rate fall from the above infographic?
+So where does your bounce fall from the above infographic?

-The following bounce rate % gives an idea (in general).
+The following bounce % gives an idea (in general).